andgineer/TRegExpr/docs/tregexpr_interface.rst

 AExtendedSyntax - must be True if modifier /x will be On while using the r.e.

-Usefull for GUI editors of r.e. etc (You can find example of using in `TestRExp.dpr <#regexpstudio.html>`__ project)
+Usefull for GUI editors of r.e. etc (you can find example of using in `TestRExp.dpr <#regexpstudio.html>`__ project)

 Result code        Meaning